zainabelsayed/blog-website/README.md

 # blog-website
-It's a simple but elegant blog website built with angular12, swiperjs and json server for the mock api here is a <a href="https://www.loom.com/share/803b20e29cba407dadc72fbd9281009b">demo</a>
+It's a simple but elegant blog website built with Angular12, Swiperjs, Bootstrap5 and Json server for the mock api here is a <a href="https://www.loom.com/share/803b20e29cba407dadc72fbd9281009b">demo</a>
 ## how it works
 -first: go to the api folder and open the terminal in the root of the folder and run ```json-server api.json``` to run the local server